What Is Your Policy on Policies and Procedures?

 One of the first things needed on any policies and procedures project is to establish a framework for your policies and procedure deployment.
 Your framework includes the structure and responsibility for how policies and procedures originate, the repository model for policy and procedure maintenance, and the guidelines for records and retention.
 Your policy on policies and procedures provides the principles to guide the actions involved in deploying your standard operating procedures.

 All of your policies and procedures should be covered by your policy on policies and processes, which should cover the six steps of your deployment framework: development, approval, distribution, implementation, regular review, and amendment.

 Your policies and procedures deployment framework consists of six steps :

 - Regular Review

-Policy on Procedures Development and Approval
+Procedures Development and Approval

 Where do policies and procedures come from?
 In any organization, the structure and responsibility for how policies and procedures originate depends on the amount of your industry’s regulation (i.e. FDA, HIPPA, OSHA, EPA), standards (ISO, ITIL, JCAHO), or management directives (strategy, quality, branding).
 Usually it stems from your organization chart.

 Some may form a project team or steering committee to develop strategy.
 Your goals in Development and Approval are to ensure clarity and consistency among all of your policies and procedures, as well as reflect best practices, compliance, and relevancy to your organization.
 A steering committee, coupled with procedure review guidelines will help ensure that your policies and procedures meet your goals.

 Where do policies and procedures go?
 Once your standard operating procedures (SOP) have been developed and approved, they are ready for release and usage by the people that need to use them.
 Procedures exist to standardize a process.
 Every process should produce data that should be recorded on a form, which produces a record of how the process performed.